 I began this tournament in May 2016 in honor of my grandfather and in recognition of the University of Maryland School of Medicine's wonderful staff and the research they were conducting.
 Our first tournament was incredibly successful, raising $28,000.
 The following years continued to amaze us.
 In 2017, we raised $30,000; in 2018, we raised $50,000; and in 2019 we raised over $60,000!
 We are beyond thankful to our players, sponsors, donors, friends, and family across the counry for their generosity, support, and assistance throughout the years.

-in support of the lung research at the University of Maryland's Lung Rescue Unit while continuing to raise awareness about pulmonary fibrosis and organ donation.
+in support of the lung research at the University of Maryland's Program in Lung Healing while continuing to raise awareness about pulmonary fibrosis and organ donation.

-Visit our In the News Tab to see recent articles.
+Visit our In the In the News Tab to see recent articles.

 All net proceeds will support groundbreaking research at the Program in Lung Healing at the University of Maryland School of Medicine, including: lung regeneration, lung repair, artificial respiration, adult stem cell therapies, and so much more.